thesfb/thesfb/README.md

 ---

 ## What I Work On
-- Systems programming in Go, Rust, and Move
+- Systems programming in Go, Rust
 - Backend engineering and CLI tooling
 - Applied AI and LLM-based automation
 - Security research, cryptography, CTFs, and protocol analysis